gitlabhq/omnibus-gitlab/doc/development/upgrading-chef.md

 ## Bonus points

-1. Read through the Changelog and Release notes, identify any improvements, new features, or bug fixes which may apply to omnibus and open follow up issues
+1. Read through the Changelog and Release notes, identify any improvements, new features, or bug fixes which may apply to `omnibus-gitlab` and open follow up issues